 But simply handing out business cards can take a long time to build a decent list.
-You know what I mean – you hand out a bazillion cards and be lucky to hear from one or two people.
+You know what I mean – you hand out a bazillion cards and are lucky to hear from one or two people.

-So here’s how to kick-start your contact list:
+So, here’s how to kick-start your contact list:

 A great way to building potential clients and continue adding to your contact list is to have a prize drawing whenever you do one of these free programs.
 It’s up to you what the prize will be.
-It could be almost anything from a CD or printed transcript of your presentation to a plate of cookies.
+It could be almost anything from a printed transcript of your presentation to a plate of cookies.
 You could even offer a free or discounted presentation for their company.
 Use your imagination for this one and offer something you think most of your audience would want.

 Here’s a personal example…

 At the end of my programs, I announce a drawing to win a free autographed copy of one of my books.
-It doesn’t matter which book because even if the winner is not into the topic they’ll know someone who is and can give it as a gift.
+It doesn’t matter which book because even if the winner is not into the topic, they’ll know someone who is and can give it as a gift.
 But to be in the drawing, they have to put a business card with an email address into a basket.
-The trade-off is that everyone who enters will be added to the mailing list to receive my corporate (not this one!) newsletter.
+The trade-off is that everyone who enters will be added to the mailing list to receive my corporate (not this one!) e-newsletter.

 BUT – and this is an important but – I make it clear they can easily unsubscribe through a link in the email.
 They just need to receive it once.
 If they like it, they’ll continue to receive it.
 If not just opt-out and they’ll never hear from me again.
 And that’s the honest truth.

 Everyone who wants to enter puts a business card in the basket.
 I draw one and that person leaves with a book.
 I leave the free gig with a basket full of contacts that could possibly turn into paying clients.